Parameter estimation for rough differential equations

-The structure of the paper is the following: we start by reviewing some basic concepts and results from the theory of rough paths and we give a precise description of the problem we consider.
-In section 3, we describe the methodology.
+The structure of the paper is the following: we start by reviewing some basic concepts and results from the theory of rough paths and we give a~precise description of the problem we consider.
+In Section \ref{method}, we describe the methodology.
 The idea is simple: we want to match the theoretical and the expected signatures of the response.
 However, in general we cannot expect to get an explicit formula for the theoretical expected signature, so we construct an approximation of it.
 We go on to give a precise definition of the ``expected signature matching estimator'' using this approximation and prove its consistency and asymptotic normality.

+In Section \ref{sectionextensions}, we extend the methodology to the setting where we observe one path of a stationary ergodic process and we discuss optimality.

-In section 4, we apply the method to two examples that represent the most common RDEs: diffusions and differential equations driven by fractional Brownian motion.
-We have written a package in {\it Mathematica} (available upon requext) that can be used to recreate the examples we include in the paper or try out new ones.
+In Section \ref{sec5}, we apply the methods to three examples that represent the most common RDEs: diffusions and differential equations driven by fractional Brownian motion.
+We have written a package in \textit{Mathematica} that is publicly available from \href{http://chrisladroue.com/software/brownian-motion-and-iterated-integrals-on-mathematica/}{http://chrisladroue.com/software/brownian-motion-} \href{http://chrisladroue.com/software/brownian-motion-and-iterated-integrals-on-mathematica/}{and-iterated-integrals-on-mathematica/} and can be used to recreate the examples we include in the paper or try out new ones.